-The analysis in Section III showed that flow data have exhibited diverse movements at various points in time, and that they contain a great deal of useful information that cannot be obtained solely from observing the changes in the unemployment rate.
-However, as outlined in Section II.B, few studies have examined the relation between flow data and business cycles.
+The analysis in Section III showed that flow data have exhibited diverse movements at various points in time, and that they contain a great deal of useful information which cannot be obtained solely from observing the changes in the unemployment rate.
+However, as outlined in Section II.
+B, there are few studies which have examined the relation between flow data and business cycles.
 In particular, for Japan, the only existing research consists of the series done by Mizuno.
-Moreover, Mizuno's analysis is focused exclusively on determining the effectiveness of flow data in explaining the changes in the unemployment rate.
+Moreover, Mizuno's analysis is